- Survival adventure RPG with tactical turn-based battles

 Each character can move and then execute an available action.
 This can be attack or ability use.

-The attack or ability use end the current turn for selected unit.
+The attack or ability use end the turn for current unit.

 As for the combatants, we introduced the classic RPG class system.